Lesnar-Dsilva/Web-Apps/README.md

 # Web-Apps

-This is my second project, which is a stopwatch
+This is my first project, which is a stopwatch

 It's functionality is limited as I wasnt able to figure out how to stop and resume the time without overwriting the current time.